mikitty42/TheoryApp/README.md

 ### Overview

 Theory app.
-Video call function and chat function have been added to the EC site function
+Video call function (format to send URL by message) and chat function have been added to the EC site function.

 ## Concept
 Theory's APP